-In this chapter we consider additional financial ratios estimated for firms involved in laboratory analytical instruments operating in Taiwan benchmarked against global averages.
+In this chapter we consider additional financial ratios estimated for firms involved in measuring and testing instruments for electricity and electrical signals operating in Taiwan benchmarked against global averages.
 The chapter begins by defining relevant terms.
 Estimates are then presented for the proto-typical firm operating in Taiwan compared to average global benchmarks.
 For ratios where there are large deviations between the average firm in Taiwan and the benchmarks, graphics are provided.
 Then the distribution of ratios is presented in the form of ranks and percentiles.
 Certain key ratios are highlighted across countries in the comparison group.